Skip to main content

 1. We Solved a Real Problem

-People wanted news during commutes but couldn't read while driving.
-Audio was the answer, but producing traditional podcasts didn't scale.
+People wanted news during commutes but couldn't read while driving or cycling (this is the Netherlands—lots of cyclists).
+Audio was the answer, but producing traditional podcasts with human narrators didn't scale.
+NU.nl publishes 300+ articles per day.
+You can't hire enough voice actors for that.

 2. We Set Appropriate Expectations

 We never claimed it was human-quality.
-The product was positioned as "AI-generated summaries"—fast, convenient, good enough.
+The product was positioned as "AI-generated summaries"—fast, convenient, good enough for a commute.
+We even had a small disclaimer on the audio player: "This summary was generated automatically."

 3. We Iterated on Feedback

 Early versions were rough.
-The voice was robotic, pacing was off, some pronunciations were wrong.
+Really rough.
+The voice was monotone, pacing was off, some pronunciations were hilariously wrong.
+The TTS engine would occasionally treat abbreviations as words ("NATO" became "nay-toh"), mispronounce Dutch surnames, or pause in the middle of a number.

 What I Got Wrong